 Leah Berkenwald was born and raised in Northampton, MA, where "The coffee is strong, and so are the women."
 As such, she was a feminist and equal rights activist straight out of the womb.
 She is particularly passionate about reproductive rights and sex education, despite her father's wish that she do something less controversial like "save the whales."
 Leah draws strength from the memories of her grandmothers - two incredible Jewesses with some serious attitude.
 After three years as JWA's Social Media Specialist, Leah moved on to Wentworth Institute, where she coordinates Wellness Education.
 You can read her blog at www.leahbee.net

-Today is the final day of May, which also makes it the final day of Jewish American Heritage Month and the final day of our #jwapedia campaign
+Today is the final day of May, which also makes it the final day of Jewish American Heritage Month and the final day of our #jwapedia campaign to tweet the Encyclopedia.

 The National Collegiate Athletic Association is considering a proposal to recognize competitive cheerleading as an emerging sport, a step towards legitimacy as a championship sport.
 Anyone who has seen competitive cheerleading (and the injuries cheerleaders often sustain) can understand why; it’s a physically demanding and dangerous version of gymnastics where people perform flips and handstands not on a balance beam, but on top of a human pyramid.